netdata/netdata/aclk/README.md

 The Cloud IP address is 35.196.244.138.

 Netdata is a distributed monitoring system.
-Very few data are uploaded to the cloud, such as data about:
+Very few data are streamed to the cloud, such as data about:
  - All configured alarms and their current status
  - Metrics that are requested by the cloud user
  - A list of the active collectors